igib-rna-tails/gw3-RACE_analysis/README.md

 Output data: the final table corresponded to a uniquely aligned R1 read and included information about the tail type, 3'-end coordinate (if applicable), tail length, number of Us (if applicable), gene name, and the distance from the detected 3'-end to the annotated TES.
 Please open **Analysis_of_tails_gw3RACE.ipynb** in Jupyter notebook.
 All functions are available in **gw3RACE_functions.py**.

+Expected run time for demo on a "normal" desktop computer: ~ 10 sec

 ### 5. Optional: Visualization with R
 Here you can find a library in R for data visualization (prepared by Maciej Grochowski):